russellgordon/teaching/src/site/notes/Current Courses/Grade 12 Computer Science/All Prior Classes.md

 		- [ ] make a post [on Spaces](https://ca.spacesedu.com/) to share these results.
 2. [[Current Courses/Grade 12 Computer Science/Tasks/Extracting Information From Data\|Extracting Information From Data]]
 	- With software, we can re-organize and summarize vast quantities of data.
-	- Complete this activity to take a deeper dive into this idea, and gain knowlege for AP CSP Big Idea #2.
+	- Complete this activity to take a deeper dive into this idea, and gain knowledge for AP CSP Big Idea #2.

 #### To-do items